Strongc/Automated-OPC-Tester/OPCClient/README.txt

 Pantheios (A C++ logging front end), which depends on STLSOFT (A C++ library - headers only).

-These have to be installed and environment variables set to point to their root directories, for example PATHEIOS_ROOT="C:\3rd_Party\CPP\panth
+These have to be installed and environment variables set to point to their root directories, for example set environment varibles:
+PATHEIOS_ROOT="C:\3rd_Party\CPP\pantheios-1.01-beta212"
+STLSOFT="C:\3rd_Party\CPP\stlsoft-1.9.109"

 == Building with maven (maven-nar-plugin) UNDER CONSTRUCTION ==